Bitcoin Chicago Podcast – An Interview with Sergii Gerasymovych

 Talking about these pillars helps us understand why following the bitcoin market can be such a challenge.
 The price of bitcoin, for example, is tricky to follow and understand.
 It fluctuates a lot, often in amounts that might seem extreme—and often for reasons we weren’t expecting.

 The price of hardware is a little less difficult to follow, but it’s still an essential thing to consider.
-More than the price itself, it’s important to know that, truly, only a handful of companies create and sell the tools that are needed for mining, and these same companies also mine, themselves.
+More than the price itself, it’s important to know that, truly, only a handful of companies create and sell the tools that are needed for mining, and these same companies also mine themselves.
 The bright side is that there isn’t too much to worry about with fluctuating hardware prices.
-What might uneasy, however, is that the businesses providing you the tools are also, in a way, your competition.
+What might be uneasy, however, is that the businesses providing you the tools are also, in a way, your competition.
 Whether this is good or bad is mostly up to interpretation.

 Perhaps the most interesting pillar to discuss is energy cost.
 As far as being able to gauge costs themselves, energy is the clearest since it exists in markets that are often much simpler to follow.
 What makes this a particularly interesting topic for EZ Blockchain, however, is the prospect of creating your own energy on a smaller scale.